ajandris/candlemania/README.md

 **Entity-Relationship Diagrams** (ERD) show relationship between [data] entities.
-It is a starting point of a database design and it affects site's navigation and design.
+It is a starting point of a database design, and it affects site's navigation and design.

 ## Skeleton plane